factom-protocol/FIP/FIPS/config.md

 ; ---------------- LOGGING ----------------
 ; The level of messages to log.
-Higher levels are included ; Choices (from lowest to highest level):
+Setting includes all options to the right ; Choices:
 ;   DEBUG | INFO | NOTICE | WARNING | ERROR | CRITICAL | ALERT | EMERGENCY | NONE
 ;logLevel = ERROR